 Can Your Boss Mandate a Coronavirus Vaccine?

-As the vaccine rollouts continue, eventually, the general public will receive permission to get the vaccine.
-Can your employer insist you receive the vaccine when it is your turn?
+As the vaccine rollouts continued, the general public received permission to get the vaccine.
+Can your employer insist you receive the vaccine now that it is your turn?

 Many people are worried about the safety of the vaccine.
-They quote the standard time it takes to release a vaccine in the past.
+They quote the standard time it has taken to release a vaccine in the past.
 They quote unknown (and possibly unfounded) side effects.
-They also quote the standard religious and disability exemption.
+They also quote the standard religious and disability exemptions.

-However, the Equal Employment Opportunity Commission (EEOC) has released guidelines for employee rights regarding the COVID vaccine.
-According to the EEOC, the same rules as the flu shot apply for ADA exemptions and religious exemptions.
-Therefore, you can rightfully refuse the flu vaccine if you have a medical or religious reason to do so.
+The Equal Employment Opportunity Commission (EEOC) has released guidelines for employee rights regarding the COVID vaccine.
+According to the EEOC, the same rules as the flu shot apply for ADAAA exemptions and religious exemptions.
+Therefore, you can rightfully refuse the COVID vaccine if you have a medical or religious reason to do so.

-If you refuse the vaccine, your employer must provide reasonable accommodations for your safety and theirs.
-These accommodations are similar to those provides for people refusing the flu vaccine.
+If you refuse the vaccine for a legal reason, your employer must provide reasonable accommodations for your safety, your customers’ and clients’ safety, and their safety.
+These accommodations should be similar to those provided for people refusing the flu vaccine.

 You Have the Right of Refusal

-Even in places where vaccines are mandated, you may have the right to refuse.
+Even in places where vaccines are mandated, you may have the right to refuse them.
 You have a right to disability and religious exemptions.
 Make sure you let your boss know of your rights, concerns, and reasons.
 Help your boss come up with accommodations to keep you and others safe.

 If your employer denies you these rights, seek legal help.
-The dedicated discrimination lawyers at the Derek Smith Law Group can help.
+The dedicated employment discrimination lawyers at the Derek Smith Law Group in New York City, New Jersey, Philadelphia, Miami, and Los Angeles can help.
 Call 800.807.2209 for a free consultation.